UPDATED 18th December 2020

 We’re comparing the Volkswagen ID.3, Hyundai Kona Electric and Nissan Leaf.
-The ID.3 isn’t yet released, so this comparison is based on pre-release information and predictions based on VW standards.
-The entry level ID has a 48kWh battery, giving an estimate 0-60 time of 8 seconds.
-The Kona is available in two battery variants and for a fair comparison we will look at the 39kWh variant which has a 0-60 time of 9.7 seconds.
-The Leaf has a 40kWh battery and does 0-60 in 7.9 seconds.
-We excluded the Kia E-Niro from this comparison as for the UK market it’s only available with a 64kWh battery, so not really comparable.
+The entry level ID has a 58kWh battery, giving an estimate 0-60 time of 7.3 seconds.
+The Kona is available in two battery variants and for a fair comparison we will look at the 64kWh variant which has a 0-60 time of 7.9 seconds.
+For Nissan Leaf, we will focus on the 62kWh battery and does 0-60 in 6.7 seconds.

 Vehicle Size Comparison

 All three cars are classified as family cars.
 The dimensions of the cars are as follows: